AtmanActive/easy-mqtt-handler-2/README.md

 The **Type** column decides what the Payload means:

 * **literal** — the Payload is sent exactly as you typed it.
-This is the normal case, and what every row did before this option existed.
+This is the normal case.
-* **environment** — the Payload is the name of an environment variable, and its value is sent.
+* **environment** — the Payload should be the name of an environment variable, and its value is sent.
 If the variable is not set, or is set but empty, the row is quietly skipped with a line in the [Logs tab](#logs-tab).
 The value is sent as-is; only the variable name is trimmed of surrounding spaces.
-* **command** — the Payload is the path to a program.
+* **command** — the Payload should be the path to a program.
 When the messages are sent, that program is run and its output becomes the payload.
 This lets you report anything you can write a small script for.
-A relative path is looked for next to the [configuration](#configuration-files); an absolute path is used as-is.
+You can use both a relative path, which is looked for next to the [configuration](#configuration-files), or an absolute path which is then used as-is.
 If the program does not exist, or produces no output, the row is quietly skipped and a line explaining why appears in the [Logs tab](#logs-tab).
 * **built-in** — the Payload becomes a drop down of values the tool can work out for itself, without running